GeoMOER/geoAI/docs/units/_unit04/unit04-02-01_EX_prepare.md

 ## Expected Output
 At the end of this exercise you should have three data sets.
 One based on 80% of the input data for training, one with 10% of the input data for the validation and one with the last 10% of the input data for testing the results.
-Furthermore data augmentation was applied to each tile.
+Furthermore, data augmentation was applied to the training data.